ni/monodrive-documentation/docs/LV_client/utilities/mono_get_binary_file.md

 ### Inputs

-- **Sensor configuration:**  Path to the configuration file created by the mono_logger.vi
+- **Sensor configuration:**  Path to the configuration file created by the mono_logger.vi.

 - **error in (Error Cluster):** Accepts error information wired from previously called VIs.
 This information can be used to decide if any functionality should be bypassed in the event of errors from other VIs.